Blxys1/ProjetCAPI/README.md

 - create the documentations

-- work on the interface
+- work on the interface :
+      wa9teli tache not validated , y3awed yektebha

 - correct the language all to eng or all to fr